mundano17/ordin/README.md

 - Recovery from failed transactions not yet implemented — WAL log exists but rollback is not wired up
 - Symlinks not supported
 - Datasize is feature exists but isn't tested and isn't completely implemented, recommended to disable it.
 But if you are gonna use it anyways, I suggest testing it out with dryrun and it uses bytes.
+- WINDOWS SUPPORT IS BROKEN AS OF NOW
 ---

 ## Roadmap